 In mid-2023, Solo Stove added a number of other product accessories to their lineup:

-Various combinations of these products have been bundled together, but none include the stove itself.
+Various combinations of these products have been bundled together, but seldom do they come with the stove itself.
 So these are intended to be add-ons.

 While several of these are quite appealing, by the time these bundles came out, we’d already gotten the things we needed for our oven separately.
 I do think the Culinary Collection would be a good investment for someone ready to dive deep and explore other dishes in the Pi but lacking any other accessories.
 However, I will say that a missed opportunity is that the prep board cannot attach to the Pi Stand.
 You might also take a look at the Rock’n-Dock Collection since it has a couple of other items bundled together, which will save you a bit of money if you want all three.